davins90/davins90.github.io/content/pages/resume.md

 June 2018 - Now : **Data Scientist** @ [Virtual B](https://www.virtualb.it/){:target="_blank"}

-- I'm contributing to the development and management of several machine learning solutions delivered either as services (via API), as products (via Docker), or as consulting projects, following CRISP-DM process.
+- I'm contributing to the development and management of several machine learning solutions delivered either as services (via API), as products (via Docker), or as consulting projects, following CRISP-DM process in an MLOps infrastructure.
     Main tasks:
     - Supervised & Unsupervised analysis on structured mixed data
     - Bayesian programming